 When pregnant mice received oral doses of gabapentin (500, 1,000, or 3,000 mg/kg/ day) during the period of organogenesis, embryofetal toxicity (increased incidences of skeletal variations) was observed at the two highest doses.
-The no-effect dose for embryofetal developmental toxicity in mice (500 mg/kg/day) is less than the maximum recommended human dose (MRHD) of 3,600 mg on a body surface area (mg/m2) basis.

-In studies in which rats received oral doses of gabapentin (500 to 2.000 mg/kg/day) during pregnancy, adverse effect on offspring development (increased incidences of hydroureter and/or hydronephrosis) were observed at all doses.
+The no-effect dose for or skeletal variations) was observed at the two inglinest obsess.
+The froefiect dose for embryofetal developmental toxicity in mice (500 mg/kg/day) is less than the maximum recommended human dose (MRHD) of 3,600 mg on a body surface area (mg/m2) basis.
+In studies in which rats received oral doses of gabapentin (500 to 2,000 mg/kg/day) during pregnancy, adverse effect on offspring development (increased incidences of hydroureter and/or hydronephrosis) were observed at all doses.
 The lowest dose tested is similar to the MRHD on a mg/m2 basis.

-When pregnant rabbits were treated with gabapentin during the period of organog an increase in embryofetal mortality was observed at all doses tested (60, 300, or 1,500 mg/kg).
-The lowest dose tested is less than the MRHD on a mg/m2 basis
+When pregnant rabbits were treated with gabapentin during the period of organic an increase in embryofetal mortality was observed at all doses tested (60, 300, or 1,500 mg/kg).
+The lowest dose tested is less than the MRHD on a mg/m2 basis.

 In a published study, gabapentin (400 mg/kg/day) was administered by intraperitoneal injection to neonatal mice during the first postnatal week, a period of synaptogenesis in rodents (corresponding to the last trimester of pregnancy in humans).
-Gabapentin anormal neuronal synapse formation in a mouse model of synaptic repair.
-Gabapentin has been shown in vitro to interfere with activity of the g25 subunit of voltage-activated calcium channels, a receptor involved in neuronal synaptogenesis.
+Gabapentin caused a marked decrease in neuronal synapse formation in brains of intact mice and abnormal neuronal synapse formation in a mouse model of synaptic repair.
+Gabapentin has been shown in vitro to interfere with activity of the q25 subunit of voltage-activated calcium channels, a receptor involved in neuronal synaptogenesis.
 The clinical significance of these findings is unknown.